shaloo/docs.arcana/docs/security/overview.md

 By design, {{config.extra.arcana.company_name}} aims for air-tight security and we understand that security is a constantly evolving target.

-There are multiple considerations when it comes to securing the {{config.extra.arcana.company_name}} SDKs:
+Here are the key security considerations that are critical for {{config.extra.arcana.company_name}} SDKs:

 * **App Onboarding**: Are the users securely onboarded on the apps that integrate with the {{config.extra.arcana.company_name}} SDKs?
 Are user credentials safe?
 Does {{config.extra.arcana.company_name}} follow standard authentication protocols?

 * **Web3 Keys Ownership & Privacy**: Are the keys assigned to authenticated users safe?
-Can they be easily lost?
-Can the users control, manage and secure them or does the system ensure key security?
+What happens if the keys are lost?
+Can they be recovered?
+Do the users own, control, manage and secure keys or does the system ensure key security?

 * **Protocol Security**: Is the core {{config.extra.arcana.company_name}} protocol and smart contracts that implement user authentication and key share assignment secure?
 Has it been battle-tested and audited?